Enrolment

-This page has information about Youth Guarantee learner admission and enrolment, verification of learner identity and eligibility, payment and refund of fees, recognition of prior learning, and learner withdrawals.
+This page has information about Youth Guarantee (YG) learner admission and enrolment, verification of learner identity and eligibility, recognition of prior learning, and learner withdrawals.

 Definition of an EFTS

-From 1 January 2023, we are defining an EFTS of Youth Guarantee provision leading to:
+From 1 January 2023, we are defining an equivalent full-time student (EFTS) of YG provision leading to:

 • a Level 1 or 2 qualification as 80 credits, and